BlackJocker1995/autotee/README.md

 ## Usage

 The main entry point for the program is `main.py`.
-You can execute different functions by specifying the task name in the command line.
+Use `uv run` to execute tasks.
+This command will automatically install the required dependencies into a managed virtual environment and run the script.

 **Important:** Before running, you must manually edit the `main.py` file to set the `project_name` variable to the absolute path of the project you wish to analyze.